Lafayette College: Founding

 During the college's first years, students were required to work in the fields and workshops to allow the college to earn money to support its programs.
 This manual labor was retained as part of the curriculum until 1839, as the college was focused on preparing students for Military and Civil Engineering.
 Later that year, Lafayette purchased property on what is now known as "College Hill" – nine acres of elevated land across Bushkill Creek.
 The college's first building was constructed two years later on the current site of South College.

-A dispute between Porter and Rev. Junkin led to the latter man's resignation from the presidency in 1841.
-The trustees considered the possibility of religious affiliation to achieve financial stability for the college.
+A dispute, largely related to the financial well-being of the school, between Porter and Junkin led to the latter man's resignation from the presidency in 1841.
+The next decade was fraught with financial difficulties and a rotation of four new presidents of the college, including the return of Junkin for a brief period.
+In an effort to restore financial order to the institution, the trustees explored the potential of adding a religious affiliation.

-In 1854, Lafayette College became affiliated with the Presbyterian Church.
+In 1849, Lafayette College became affiliated with the Presbyterian Church via the Synod of Philadelphia.
 By relinquishing their control, the college was able to collect $1000 a year from the Presbyterian Church Board of Education as regularly as the latter could pay it.
 In the time from 1855 to 1856, Lafayette had a peak enrollment of 112 students in total.
-The class of 1857, a close-knit group of 27 men, worked in secrecy to establish charters in national fraternities, thus founding the first Greek fraternities at Lafayette College.
-These fraternities remained secret until 1915, as they were discouraged by the authorities as divisive of group unity.
+The class of 1857, a close-knit group of 27 men, worked in secrecy to establish charters in national fraternities, thus founding the first Greek-letter fraternities at Lafayette College.
+These fraternities remained secret until 1869, as they were initially discouraged by the college authorities.

 World War I

-In preparation for United States entry into the Great War, which had involved European nations from 1914, Lafayette announced that current students would be awarded their degrees in absentia if they enlisted or went to work on farms to support the war effort.
+In preparation for United States entry into the World War I, which had involved European nations since 1914, Lafayette announced that current students would be awarded their degrees in absentia if they enlisted or went to work on farms to support the war effort.
 Professor Beverly Kunkel organized The Lafayette Ambulance United, Section 61, United States Army Ambulance Corps.
-During the summer of 1917, Dr. MacCracken arranged to adapt the campus as a war camp for the War Department.
-Men trained to serve in mechanical trades.
+During the summer of 1917, MacCracken arranged to adapt the campus as a war camp for the War Department.
 Lafayette remained a war camp until January 2, 1919, when the regular course of study was re-established there.

+On December 16, 1925, the nation's largest fraternity, Alpha Phi Omega, was founded at Lafayette.